CLARIAH/pure3dx/docs/manual-admin.md

 and if so, how many editions have been created with it.

-The colors help you to focus on the categories of versions, and you can also hpver over a version to see the status of a version with respect to Pure3D.
+The colors help you to focus on the categories of versions, and you can also hover over a version to see the status of a version with respect to Pure3D.

 Versions that are not highlighted with a color have not been installed in Pure3D and have not been used to create an edition.